JoeLumbley/Animation/README.md

 # Animation

-Animation is the art of creating the illusion of motion by displaying a series of static images in quick succession.
+**Animation** is the process of creating the illusion of movement by displaying a series of static images rapidly.

-In our app, we use animation to make it appear as though our rectangle is moving towards the right.
+In our app, we animate a rectangle moving to the right.

+The animation is designed to be frame-independent, meaning it will run smoothly regardless of the device's frame rate.

 ![001](https://github.com/JoeLumbley/Animation/assets/77564255/63b4a8fb-5097-4887-8d16-1b09fb8a209a)